 Both sardine and tuna cannot be consumed in the vegan diet.

-Omega-3 fatty acids present in tuna and sardine enhance heart function by lowering blood triglyceride levels, acting as an antihypertensive, antiarrhythmic, and anti-atherogenic agent.
+Omega-3 fatty acids in tuna and sardine enhance heart function by lowering blood triglyceride levels, acting as an antihypertensive, antiarrhythmic, and anti-atherogenic agent.
 (1)

 Omega-3 fatty acids are antiarrhythmic, antithrombotic, and anti-inflammatory.
 These fatty acids are also used to treat hyperlipidemia, high blood pressure, and rheumatoid arthritis.
 There are no known medication interactions between omega-3 fatty acids.
 (2)

 Researchers from the American Medical Association Journal discovered that omega-3 fatty acids could lower blood pressure and reduce your chance of getting heart disease.
 (3)